puzl-cloud/terraform-puzl-gitlabrunnerclaim/examples/gitlab_group_project_setup/README.md

 ### Apply

-1. Update the `main.tf` file with your specific details, such as the GitLab URL and desired namespace.
+1. Update the `main.tf` file with your specific details, such as GitLab settings and your Puzl root namespace name.
 2. Set `KUBE_HOST`,`KUBE_TOKEN` and `TF_VAR_gitlab_access_token` enviroment varibale.
 3. Initialize the Terraform environment: